 Some are willingly ignorant of it.
 They are not dispensational or premillennial.
 They claim John Nelson Darby or Edward Irving or some Jesuit priest invented the doctrine.
-They claim is in recent, not taught by the apostles or the early church.
+They claim it is recent in origin, not taught by the apostles or the early church.
 They attack its history and promoters rather than the doctrine itself.
 They see the doctrine when they read the Bible, but shut their eyes to it as it violates their theological system or their theological presupposition.